Jeremy-Hirschler/Personal-Profile/README.md

 # Personal-Profile
-A personal profile page made using html and css
+A personal profile page made using html and css (not fully functional yet)